4IceG/luci-app-3ginfo-lite/README.md

  - Huawei E3276 HiLink
  - Huawei E5786 (mobile-wifi / HiLink)

-Not tested devices (Not fully supported, are waiting for the code to be added):
+Not tested devices (Not all data can be shown.
+Scripts need to be corrected):
  - Quectel EC20
  - Sierra Wireless MC7710
  - ASKEY WWHC050